 The city is a business gateway to the emerging Chinese economy which is now the world’s second-largest after the US.
 Moreover, it has a majorly English-speaking population and operates under the English common law.
 This means that while its political structure is part of China, the legal system functions separately, giving companies freedom from governmental controls and restrictive policies.

 One Country, Two Systems

-Thus, some benefits of One Country, Two Systems are:
+Some benefits of its One Country, Two Systems feature are:

-- free movement of talent, capital, goods, and information – under city’s free trade policy (it has a free port status and follows easy customs procedures)
+- Free movement of talent, capital, goods, and information – under the city’s free trade policy (it has a free port status and follows easy customs procedures)